VATSALVARSHNEY108/B.O.I.-MARK-2/docs/KAI_WAKE_WORD_UPDATE.md

 ## ✨ Next Steps

-To use Kai with the upgraded voice system:
+To use Vatsal with the upgraded voice system:

 1. **Start the GUI**
    ```bash